U.S. Department of State Seal

 We can:

-Domestic Violence: U.S. citizen victims of domestic violence may contact the embassy for assistance.
+Domestic Violence: U.S. citizens who are victims of domestic violence may reach out to the embassy for help.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

-The Kosovo criminal justice system does not function at a level consistent with Western standards.
+The Kosovo criminal justice system differs from U.S. standards.
 Lengthy detentions are common before and during judicial proceedings.
-The U.S. Embassy cannot expedite legal/court proceedings, secure releases, nor facilitate preferential conditions for detained U.S. citizens.
+The U.S. Embassy cannot speed up legal proceedings or secure releases.
+It also cannot help detained U.S. citizens with preferential treatment.

 Special Circumstances:

-• Be aware when using public Internet cafes and open WiFi connections, as your sensitive personal information, account passwords, etc. can be stolen.
+• Be careful with public internet cafes and open Wi-Fi.
+Your sensitive info, like passwords, can be stolen.

-• Travelers must complete a customs declaration at their port of entry when bringing in or taking out cash in amount of 10,000 euros or more.
+• Travelers must declare, at their port of entry, cash of 10,000 euros or more.
 Failure to comply may result in the confiscation of a percentage of the funds.

-Potential for Natural Disasters: Kosovo is located in a seismically active area of the world making it susceptible to earthquakes.
-The best way to cope with an earthquake is to make preparations in advance.
+Natural Disaster Risk: Kosovo is in a seismically active area.
+It is prone to earthquakes.
+The best way to cope with an earthquake is to prepare in advance.
 For information on what to do before and during a natural disaster, see:

-Climbing and Hiking: For outdoor activities, you should seek a local guide’s informed advice, maintain communication with your family and friends, and provide route and contact details to someone not travelling with you.
+Climbing and Hiking: For outdoor activities, seek a local guide's advice.
+Stay in touch with family and friends.
+Provide your route and contact details to someone who is not traveling with you.

 • If in trouble, call the local emergency number at 112.
 Local authorities will help to the best of their ability.

-Property and Other Private or Commercial Disputes: The Government of the United States does not have jurisdiction over property or private disputes in Kosovo.
+Property and other disputes: The U.S. Government has no jurisdiction over property or private disputes in Kosovo.

 Faith-Based Travelers: See our following webpages for details:

-• Law mandates access for disabled persons to official buildings; however, it is not enforced, and such access is rarely available.
+• The law mandates access for disabled persons to official buildings.
+However, it is not enforced, and such access is rare.

-• Public transportation for persons with disabilities is very limited.
+• Most buildings have no access for proper support.
+Public transportation for such persons is very limited.

 Students: See our Students Abroad page and FBI travel tips.